ponchotitlan/radkit-to-grafana-dash/README.md

 #### 5. Create your own RADKit API endpoints
 Now comes your time to code!
 The definition of your API endpoints for populating the Grafana dashboards go in the `radkit-to-grafana-fastapi-middleware/main.py` file.

-👉 For a detailed guide on how to develop these endpoints, please check [this guide]().
+👉👉 For a detailed guide on how to develop these endpoints, please check [this guide](https://github.com/ponchotitlan/radkit-to-grafana-dash/wiki/API-endpoints-for-RADKit-interaction).

 ### 🚀 Running the Services